How does this medication work? What will it do for me?

 How should I use this medication?

 The dose varies widely depending on age, disease, weight, and kidney function.
-Higher doses are often given at the start of treatment, but daily adult doses usually range between 0.0625 mg and 0.25 mg.
+Higher doses are often given at the start of treatment to make sure there is enough medication in your body to achieve the desired effect.
+After this "loading dose", daily adult doses usually range between 0.0625 mg and 0.25 mg.
 Children's doses are individually determined by their doctor.

-It is very important to use this medication exactly as prescribed by your doctor.
-If you miss a dose, and you remember it within 12 hours, administer it as soon as possible and continue on with your regular schedule.
-If it is more than 12 hours after your last dose, skip the missed dose and continue on with your regular dosing schedule.
-Do not administer a double dose to make up for a missed one.
+It is important to take this medication exactly as prescribed by your doctor.
+If you miss a dose, and you remember it within 12 hours, take it as soon as possible and continue with your regular schedule.
+If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
+Do not take a double dose to make up for a missed one.
 If you miss 2 doses in a row, call your doctor for instruction.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 - are allergic to digoxin or any ingredients of the medication

 - have certain abnormal heart rhythms (ventricular fibrillation)

 What side effects are possible with this medication?